 Use makeup over the scars

 You can cover up scars on any part of your body with concealer, foundation, or concealing powder made for your face.
 This can reduce the appearance of your scars when clothing doesn't cover them.
 But the makeup may fade throughout the day if it gets wet or you sweat.
 Using a makeup primer can help keep it from smudging or running off.
 For a waterproof option, you can purchase tattoo concealer, which is made to fully cover tattoos and is less likely to rub off.
 For a longer-lasting option, consider using makeup that is specifically made for theater actors.
 This makeup is created to withstand the heat from spotlights on the stage and the heat and sweat from the actors with minimal rubbing off/disappearance.
 There are several specialty cosmetic stores that are usually found in malls and shopping centers that carry a variety of brands and shades of cosmetics, and most employees would be happy to assist you in finding the correct shade for your skin tone.
 If you do not have access to these stores, there are several stores online that sell this type of makeup as well.

 Get a tattoo over the scar

 Covering scars with a tattoo is probably the most permanent and cost-effective option over time.
 It costs more upfront than makeup or tattoo concealer, but you don't have to keep rebuying it like you would with those options.
-You can make a plan with the tattoo artist to get a design you like that will also function to conceal your scars.
+You can expect a tattoo to cost as little as $50 for a small tattoo to well over thousands of dollars for a large, intricate area.
+Of course, pricing also depends on geographical location, design, tattoo placement, etc. You can make a plan with the tattoo artist to get a design you like that will also function to conceal your scars.

 Taking away the physical reminders is only one step in the process of healing from self-harm.
 Consider reaching out to a professional therapist for guidance throughout the healing process.